 \subsubsection{Kernel Function $K(u,v)$}

-In fact, most DT sequences lie in nonlinear manifolds containing different data modalities in their appearance distribution, structure dimension, and stochastic repetitiveness, which are difficult to describe using low-dimensional latent variables with linear observation functions.
+Most DT sequences lie in nonlinear manifolds containing different data modalities in their appearance distributions, structure dimensions, and stochastic repetitiveness, which are difficult to describe using low-dimensional latent variables with linear observation functions.
 Furthermore, the kernel function effectively represents the similarity correlation between different frames with Euclidean distance.
-Therefore, a kernel function is critical for kernel similarity embedding to make use of similarity prior knowledge in this work.
-Here we take several generic kernel functions (e.g., Linear kernel, Polynomial kernel, Gaussian kernel, Rational Quadratic kernel, Multiquadric kernel, and Sigmoid kernel) for testing and select the optimal one for our model.
+Therefore, in this work, a kernel function is critical for kernel similarity embedding to make use of similarity prior knowledge.
+Here, we take several generic kernel functions (e.g., a linear kernel, polynomial kernel, Gaussian kernel, rational quadratic kernel, multiquadric kernel, and sigmoid kernel) for testing and select the optimal one for our model.

 For evaluation, we test different kernel functions for our method on the Dyntex dataset.
-As shown in Figure \ref{fig:different-kernel}, the different kernel function exhibit various performance.
-Gaussian and Rational Quadratic kernel functions outperform other kernel functions with better PSNR and SSIM scores, which show that our method can synthesize more high-quality DT sequences using these two kernel functions.
-Furthermore, the Gaussian kernel function still achieves better performance after 200 frames of synthesized DT videos, which do not exist in the training frames.
-This shows that the Gaussian kernel function may be fit for our method with better generalization performance.
-Meanwhile, we display different frames of two synthesized DT sequences (rotating wind ornament and windmill) with different kernel functions, as shown in Figure \ref{fig:different-kernel-images}.
-Intuitively, the frames of synthesized DTs using Gaussian kernel, Multiquadric kernel, and Rational Quadratic kernel are realistic, while other kernels are failed (especially after 200 frames).
-In summary, the Gaussian kernel achieved better performance of DT quality and sustainability.
-Therefore, we integrate the Gaussian kernel function ($K(u,v)=exp(-\gamma \lVert u-v \rVert^{2})$) with ELM into a powerfully unified DT synthesis system to learn kernel similarity embedding for representing the spatial-temporal transition of DT videos in the later experiments.
+As shown in Figure \ref{fig:different-kernel}, the different kernel functions exhibit various performances.
+Gaussian and rational quadratic kernel outperforms other kernel functions, with better PSNR and SSIM scores.
+This shows that our method can synthesize higher-quality DT sequences using these two kernel functions.
+Furthermore, the Gaussian kernel still achieves better performance after 200 frames of synthesized DT videos, which do not exist in the training set.
+This suggests that the Gaussian kernel function may provide better generalization performance.
+Meanwhile, we display different frames of two synthesized DT sequences (rotating wind ornament and windmill) with different kernel functions in Figure \ref{fig:different-kernel-images}.
+Intuitively, the frames of DTs synthesized using the Gaussian kernel, multiquadric kernel, and rational quadratic kernel are realistic, while other kernels fail (especially after 200 frames).
+In summary, the Gaussian kernel achieves better DT quality and sustainability.
+Therefore, we integrate the Gaussian kernel function ($K(u,v)=exp(-\gamma \lVert u-v \rVert^{2})$) with ELM into our powerfully unified DT synthesis system to learn the kernel similarity embedding for representing the spatial-temporal transition of DT videos in the later experiments.